nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 ---

-## 0. Warmup: Run Samtools and GATK directly
+## 0. Warmup: Test the Samtools and GATK commands interactively

 Just like in the Hello World example, we want to try out the commands manually before we attempt to wrap them in a workflow.
-The difference here is that we're going to use Docker containers to obtain and run the tools.
+The tools we need (Samtools and GATK) are not installed in the Gitpod environment, but that's not a problem since you learned how to work with containers in Part 2 of this training series (Hello Containers).

 !!! note